JB Hi-Fi: FY21 result - Making hay

 - Sectors Covered:

-- Technology, Gaming and Leisure
+- Gaming and Retail

 - JB Hi-Fi (ASX:JBH) benefitted from the strength in demand for consumer electronics and home appliances during FY21 to record double-digit LFL growth in every division, complemented by strong operating leverage to drive EBIT up 53.8%.